Sound Art in Flanders: A Growing Discipline

 In the empty dune landscape of the Zwin Nature Reserve in Knokke-Heist, for example, we find the permanent installation, Listening Dune, completed in 2016 by sound artist Els Viaene and the international British field recordist Chris Watson.
 In 2020-2021, the Krottegem neighbourhood of Roeselare was one of the hosts for the multinational project, Sounds of Our Cities: Sound Art and Urban Context.[19]

-The relationship between sound, urban landscape and architecture is also investigated in the work of the Brussels artist and researcher at KU Leuven, Caroline Claus.
-In her book, Studio_L28 – Sonic Perspectives on Urbanism (2018), she explores different ways of integrating sound in the process of urban planning and the role of sonic vibrations in the development of public urban space.
+The relationship between sound, urban landscape and architecture is also addressed in the work of Brussels-based artist and researcher Caroline Claus (PhD – Arch, KULeuven).
+In her practice-based research, she explores different ways of integrating sonic-affective approaches into spatial planning and design processes that shape public urban space.

 In her 2021 project, Q(ee)R Codes – Nouvelles frontières BXL, radio artist and sound artist Anna Raimondo examines the presence and experiences of cisgender, trans and queer women and non-binary people in cities.